On the Betti Numbers of Finite Volume Hyperbolic Manifolds: Introduction

 In \cite{DS17}, we introduced a method for bounding Betti numbers on manifolds without conjugate points and with a negative Ricci curvature upper bound.
 Like the DeGeorge-Wallach technique, our method gives bounds in terms of the volume of the largest embedded geodesic ball in the manifold.
 The estimates introduced in \cite{DS17}, which we called ``Price inequalities'', play a similar role to that of the estimates on the growth of matrix coefficients in \cite{DW78}, but of course, ours require no locally symmetric hypothesis and easily provide effective bounds on Betti numbers.

-Given the recent strong interest in obtaining bounds for cohomology in towers of spaces, both locally symmetric and otherwise, in this paper, we build upon \cite{DS17} to study the Betti numbers of complete finite volume real-hyperbolic and complex-hyperbolic manifolds.
-We focus first on compact complex hyperbolic manifolds, where we use Kahlerity to obtain optimal bounds within the embedded ball barrier.
+Given the recent strong interest in obtaining bounds for cohomology in towers of spaces (see for example \cite{Marshall}, \cite{Bergeron}, \cite{MarShin}, \cite{Lombardi}), both locally symmetric and otherwise, in this paper, we build upon \cite{DS17} to study the Betti numbers of complete finite volume real-hyperbolic and complex-hyperbolic manifolds.
+As curvature becomes less pinched (and forms approach middle degree), our estimates become weaker, but K\"ahler holonomy and the associated Hodge theory provides compensating extra structure in the complex hyperbolic case.
+Unfortunately, we have not yet provided a simple method to harness the special holonomy in the quaternionic and octonionic cases to compensate in all degrees for the reduced pinching.
+Hence, we focus first on compact complex-hyperbolic manifolds, where we use the K\"ahler property to obtain optimal bounds within the embedded ball barrier.
 (We treated compact real-hyperbolic manifolds in \cite{DS17}.)
 We subsequently sharpen our peaking estimates to extend our techniques to complete finite volume real- and complex-hyperbolic manifolds.
-Along the way, we also provide effective upper bounds for most Betti numbers of compact quaternionic- and Cayley-hyperbolic manifolds. \\
+Along the way, we also provide effective upper bounds for most (but not all) Betti numbers of compact quaternionic- and Cayley-hyperbolic manifolds. \\

 Before we summarize our results, we introduce a definition.\\

 \begin{define} Let $(X^n,g)$ be a Riemannian manifold.
 Let $S\subset X$.
 Define

 where $\inj_x$ is the injectivity radius at $x$, and $B_R(x)$ is the geodesic ball of radius $R$ and center $x$.
 Set $\inj_S:= \inf_{x\in S} inj_x.$ \end{define}